xiaolai/regular-investing-in-box/docs/en/README.md

 Put another way, to exchange for 1 BOX, you would need 0.0001 BTC + 0.15 EOS + 0.00008 XIN.

 > * You can use the respective amounts of BTC, EOS, and XIN to exchange for BOX.
-> * After meeting certain conditions, you can also surrender BOX to redeem the respective amounts of BTC, EOS, and XIN.
+> * After meeting certain conditions, you can also redeem BOX for the respective amounts of BTC, EOS, and XIN.
 > * You can also use USDT to directly purchase BOX on secondary markets.

 The necessary conditions to redeem BTC, EOS, and XIN with BOX are as follows:

 > If the market value of your BOX exceeds \$100,000, the redemption fee is 1%.
-> Or you can sell it directly on a secondary market, in which case both parties will be charged a commission of 0.1%.
+> Alternatively, you can sell it directly on a secondary market, in which case both parties will be charged a commission of 0.1%.
 > If you are regularly investing, you can choose a time after which you may sell (e.g., three years).

 BOX is an ETF product, but it is different from the funds you have seen before, in that it doesn't charge a management fee.
 Why?
 Because I don't want to earn a management fee.
 And I am also regularly investing in BOX.

 BOX is 100% open and transparent.
 The addresses in which assets are held are public, and you can check them at any time.
 All of the records are on the Mixin public chain, and you can find instructions to check the addresses on the b.watch website.
 How much BTC, EOS, and XIN are in BOX?
 How many corresponding BOX tokens are circulating?
 How many BOX tokens are still in "cold storage" (including those for future distribution and those that have been redeemed)?
 The data to answer all of these questions are open and transparent, so it is easy to check the current issuance of BOX and confirm its underlying assets.
 If BOX is listed on any exchange, users can use also use this data to confirm that the exchange is not artificially inflating the supply of BOX.
-As to why this is important, it will take a novice some time to learn and understand.
+(As to why this is important, it will take a novice some time to learn and understand.)

 ### 1.2 The Advantages of BOX